patrocinio/cloud-private-bootcamp/Labs_development/Lab-RestrictedLogging_DJM.md

 5. Click **Discover** on the left-hand menu to run a default query against ElasticSearch for all log messages that have been generated in the last 15 minutes.

 6. Modify the fields that are shown on the screen.
-Click the **Settings icon** on the **Available Fields** line, and add the following fields: ``` kubernetes.namespace, log ```
+Click the **Settings icon** on the **Available Fields** line, and add the following fields: ``` kubernetes.namespace```, and ```log```.

 **Note:** the namespaces that are displayed include kube-system, which proves that this ELK instance is collecting data from other namespaces.

 ### Modifying filebeat to only send certain logs <a name="filebeat"></a>
-The **filebeat** component is responsible for collecting log messages from containers and forwarding them to logstash.
+The **filebeat** component is responsible for collecting log messages from containers and forwarding them to Logstash.
 The version of filebeat in ICP 2.1.0.3 is 5.5.1 which has no **kubernetes** extensions.
-As a result, the log message that are forwarded have the following format which has no concept of namespaces or containers:
+As a result, the log messages that are forwarded have the following format, which has no concept of namespaces or containers:

   ```
   "@timestamp": "2018-06-01T16:34:56.387Z",